openalea/action-build-publish-anaconda/README.md

 ### Example workflow to build and publish to anaconda every time you make a new release

 This example builds your application on multiple plateforms, with multiple python versions.
-This is a template for your `.github/workflow/build_publish_anaconda.yml` in the [example project strcture](#example-project-structure) project structure.
+This is a template for your `.github/workflow/build_publish_anaconda.yml` in the [example project structure](#example-project-structure).

 ```yaml
 name: build_publish_anaconda